BrandenEK/Blasphemous.ModdingAPI/README.md

     protected override void LoadImages(out Sprite picture)
     {
-        // Load the item image and set it here
+        // Load the item image using the FileUtil and set it here }
-    }
 }
 ```